odoo/documentation/website/optimize/seo.rst

 Every web page should define the ``<title>``, ``<description>`` and ``<keywords>`` meta data.
 These information elements are used by search engines to rank and categorize your website according to a specific search query.
-So, it is important to have titles and keywords in line with what people search in Google.
+So, it is important to have titles and keywords in line with what people seek.

-In order to write quality meta tags, that will boost traffic to your website, Odoo provides a **Promote** tool, in the top bar of the website builder.
-This tool will contact Google to give you information about your keywords and do the matching with titles and contents in your page.
+In order to write quality content and boost your traffic, Odoo provides a keyword finder.
+For each keyword, you see how it is used through the content (H1, H2, page title, page description, page content) and what are the related searches in Google.
+The more keywords are used the better.

 .. image:: media/seo10.png
   :align: center